uwcpdx/bean-dip/README.md

   * Bidirectional: Translate from beans to maps and back again
   * Declarative: Just specify the bean class and a set of keys for corresponding maps
   * Recursive: Translation descends into nested beans when they also have translations defined
-  * Reflection-free: Macro generates type hinted code that's name checked at compile time via `*warn-on-reflection*`
+  * Reflection-free: Macro generates type hinted code that can be name checked at compile time via `*warn-on-reflection*`
   * Extensible: Translate values by key via implementations of multimethods

 Namespaced keys are supported making it easy to enforce contracts with Java APIs using specs (more on this later).